I lost the bid on a job recently. A website redesign. I lost the job because I’m not familiar with the platform the site was built on.

 Is your site easy to navigate, is it interesting?

-When people search for what you offer and find you, they want to know they are in the right place.
-As soon as possible.
+When people search for what you offer and find you, tell them what they want to know.

 Consider blog posts, articles, and white papers where you can share your expertise and bolster your credibility—without sounding like you're bragging.